copyrite/LwotcMinimalText/XComGame.md

 ## Judgement
 After an enemy targets you, it has a chance to panic.
 The chance is based on a contest of Wills.
 * Reaction attacks are not targeted.
-* The chance to panic is 30%. +1% Chance to panic per your Will. -1% Chance to panic per target Will.
+* The base chance to panic is 30%. +1% Chance to panic per your Will. -1% Chance to panic per target Will.
 * The minimum and maximum panic chance are 5% and 90%.

 ## Justice